boc-tothefuture/openhab-jruby/README.md

 | :to   | Only execute rule if new state matches from state      | :to ON          |
 | :for  | Only execute rule if value stays changed for duration  | :for 10.seconds |

+The from and to values operate exactly as they do in the DSL and Python rules.
 The for parameter provides a method of only executing the rule if the value is changed for a specific duration.
-This provides a built-in method of delaying rule execution with the need to create dummy objects with the expire binding or make or manage your own times.
+This provides a built-in method of only executing a rule if a condition is true for a period of time without the need to create dummy objects with the expire binding or make or manage your own timers.

 For example, the code in [this design pattern](https://community.openhab.org/t/design-pattern-expire-binding-based-timers/32634) becomes (with no need to create the dummy object):
 ```